FTLam11/fronk-tolks/README.md

 # The cold hard truth

 The truth is testing well is difficult, because it is not just about writing and running tests, testing is also about design.
-Design well is **really fucking** hard.
+Designing well is **really fucking** hard.
 Adopting a test driven workflow has a high learning curve, and takes time to turn into a habit.
 No one has time for that!?